Maple Shade, N.J. Brickyards Deed Histories

 (This and the 1860 census with Robert Moffett listed as "Brickmaker"

-correct "bad history" that the R.R. brought the brickyards to Maple Shade)
+correct any "bad history" that the R.R. brought the brickyards to Maple Shade)

 Robert Muffett